Lawrencium77/quant_blog/Fast and Accurate GPU Quantization for Transformers.md

 The diagrams below depict 32x64 matrices where each numerical value represents the memory address offset for that element.

-> [!QUESTION]
-> Should we explain how to interpret these diagrams in more detail?

 #### Row major (CUBLASLT_ORDER_ROW)
 ![](_attachments/Pasted%20image%2020230329111413.png)